Week two done & 36.4 miles travelled so far

 Meandering through the village daily, routes are chosen as I go.
 However, Thursday’s route was a mistake.
 I realised it as soon as I moved off.
 I had an image in my head of where I would go, avoiding the parked cars I knew would be on the paths blocking my way.
 Only to be hindered by household waste bins.

 Thursday is BIN DAY for part of the village where I live.
+So the next phase – 2.6 for 26 could be a challenge.
 Credit where it is due, being a bin man, or refuse collector, must be tough.
 Always competing with traffic when dragging bins across the road to the waste collection vehicle (WCV), then returning the bins to the same spot, ish!
 Keeping up with the WCV, OK, it’s not fast but pretty much constantly creeping along.
 And then there is the smell.
-I can’t imagine being a refuse collector and having to run, with a bin, to the WCV and then hold a breath every time you introduce the wheelie bin to the clamps that lift and tip the contents of the households bi-weekly rubbish.
+I can’t imagine being a refuse collector and having to run, with a bin, to the WCV and then hold a breath every time you introduce the wheelie bin to the clamps that lift and tip the contents of the household bi-weekly rubbish.
 Then retrieve it again.

 Good work fellers!